NHS ester labeling of amino biomolecules

 Dissolve biomolecule in 9/10 reaction volume of buffer with pH 8.3-8.5.

 0.1 M Sodium bicarbonate solution has appropriate pH.
-Other alternatives are 0.1 M Tris buffer (although Tris has amino group, it is hindered and does not react with NHS esters), or 0.1 M phosphate buffer.
+Another alternative is 0.1 M phosphate buffer.
 Note pH is the most important thing.
+Avoid using buffers containing amines (Tris can sometimes be used but not recommended).

 When doing large-scale labeling (hundreds of milligrams of NHS ester), note that the mixture tends to acidify with time because of hydrolysis of NHS ester.
 Monitor pH, or use more concentrated buffer then.